Lewis & Clark Baseball League: Gateway Players

-Clites recognized that these journeying players need an incentive to come back to St. Louis for their summer months.
-Their parents likely prefer it, and the availability of a familiar job increases, but that is not enough.
-The convincing requirement for the student-athlete is whether their summer baseball experience will be top-notch.
+Clites recognized that these journeying players needed an incentive to come back to St. Louis for their summer months.
 If Mahrt and Clites could make the domestic product equal or better than anywhere else, people would willingly come back home.

-To achieve this standard of excellence, the LCBL put the quality of the league in the player's hands; enticing superior St. Louis-based talent to be their own promoters.
+To achieve this standard of excellence, the LCBL put the quality of the league in the player's hands, enticing superior St. Louis-based talent to be their own promoters.
 If they come back home to play, and bring a skilled college teammate, it becomes a win-win for all.
 Clites coined them "Gateway Players" in a nod to the city's nickname and a play on the tell-a-friend marketing strategy.
-A vast majority of these players are former members of the St. Louis Gamers (a youth travel program where Clites and Mahrt both coached).
-Several are on scholarship at Division-I schools, which only adds to the credibility of the league.
+The vast majority of these players were former members of the St. Louis Gamers (a youth travel program where Clites and Mahrt both coached).
+Several were on scholarship at Division I schools, which only added to the credibility of the league.

-The commissioner's office reviews the application for Gateway Players, verifying that the college teammate does not have prior St. Louis affiliations; no other options to stay in the city.
-Each applicant must also agree to play in a minimum number of games to qualify.
-If the request is approved, one registration fee is refunded and the two college teammates operate as a package deal.
-Both must play on the same team, like brothers in a Little League program.
-If any manager wants to claim one, they receive the other, but it costs the team two recruiting chips.
-If the Gateway Players go unsigned in the offseason, they will enter the draft, and must be selected in back-to-back rounds.
+The commissioner's office reviewed the applications for Gateway Players, verifying that the college teammate did not have prior St. Louis affiliations and no other options to stay in the city.
+Each applicant also had to agree to play in a minimum number of games in order to qualify.
+If the request was approved, one registration fee was refunded and the two college teammates operated as a package deal.
+Both were required to play on the same team, like brothers in a Little League program.
+If any manager wanted to claim one, they received the other, though it would cost the team two recruiting chips.
+If the Gateway Players went unsigned in the offseason, they would enter the draft and had to be selected in back-to-back rounds.

-The Gateway Player program is yet another example of Lewis and Clark's spirit embodied.
-The league rewards those that blaze trails to new territory; in this case, the first St. Louis-area high school kids to ever play baseball at several prominent programs across the country.
-By coming back to the place where their journey started, they are creating two-way paths for others to follow in their footsteps just like Lewis and Clark.
-With this program in place, players from states such as California and Texas that had never before traveled to Missouri are now playing in the LCBL.
-Furthermore, they are doing so without having to pay $900 or stay in the house of complete strangers.